The Silver Chair: Main characters

-Commentary

-In Chapter IV of the book, an owl speculates that the Lady of the Green Kirtle – the enchantress of the Underworld – may be "one of the same crew" as the White Witch from The Lion, The Witch, and the Wardrobe and The Magician's Nephew.
-Some readers have suggested that she may in fact be the White Witch brought back to life.
-The cast of characters introduced by later editors seems to promote this, but it is not supported by Lewis's text.
-The Lady of the Green Kirtle is a were-snake, and it is never implied in any of the books that Jadis or the White Witch possess this attribute.
-(See the Lady of the Green Kirtle for more discussion.)

-The manner of Rilian's confinement to a chair recalls the imprisonment of Theseus and Pirithous in the Underworld when discovered there by Heracles on his twelfth and final labour, the abduction of Cerberus.

 Film, television, or theatrical adaptations

 The BBC produced a TV series, which aired in late 1990.
 It was the fourth and last of the Narnia books that the BBC adapted for television.

 On 1 October 2013, The C.S.
 Lewis Company announced that it had entered into an agreement with The Mark Gordon Company to jointly develop and produce The Chronicles of Narnia: The Silver Chair, following the film series' mirroring of the novel's publication order (in contrast to Walden Media's initial pushing for The Magician's Nephew during planning for a fourth film).
-Mark Gordon and Douglas Gresham along with Vincent Sieber, the Los Angeles-based director of The C.S.
+Mark Gordon and Douglas Gresham along with Vincent Sieber, the Los Angeles–based director of The C.S.
 Lewis Company, will serve as producers and work with The Mark Gordon Company on developing the script.
 On 5 December 2013, it was announced that David Magee would write the screenplay.
 In January 2016, Gordon said the film will serve as a 'reboot' of the film franchise.
 It was announced that Sony Pictures and Entertainment One will finance the fourth film with both Mark Gordon Company and C.S.
 Lewis Company.
 In April 2017, it was announced that Joe Johnston would be directing the fourth film.

+Other

+The band Silverchair named themselves after the novel.